Daleybasis/mood-api/README.md

 # mood-api
+A simple proof-of-concept API that lets users log in and post their mood on any given date.
+Their posted moods can then be retrieved, along with a streak counter for how many days in a row the user has submitted a mood.
+This API was developed on Linux (WSL) using Python 3.8 and Flask.

 ## Installation
-This API was developed on Linux (WSL) using Python 3.8 and Flask.
 After cloning the repo, `cd` into the mood-api directory.
 If you haven't installed pipenv already, enter:

 `pip install --user pipenv`